Does the flagship Inov-8 Roclite Pro G 400 Gore-Tex live up to the hype?

 They give a real confident surefootedness.
 There may have been one or two falls, but I can’t hold the shoes responsible for my lack of coordination…

 The 6 mm lugs have an aggressive pattern which gave immense grip on slippery terrain.
-The water dispersion channels and meant they shed mud easily and didn’t clump up in sticky fields, helping you to feel confident moving fast in even the muckiest terrain.
+The water dispersion channels mean they shed mud easily and didn’t clump up in sticky fields, helping you to feel confident moving fast in even the muckiest terrain.

 As a natural ankle roller, the ankle support on these boots was comfortable and protective when walking and scrambling.
 I really liked the padded mid-length ankle rise which helped you feel strong and stable on dodgy terrain.